ForceCLI/force/README.md

       force field delete Todo__c Due

 ### notifications
 Includes notification library, [gotifier](https://github.com/ViViDboarder/gotifier), that will display notifications for using either Using [terminal-notifier](https://github.com/alloy/terminal-notifier) on OSX or [notify-send](http://manpages.ubuntu.com/manpages/saucy/man1/notify-send.1.html) on Ubuntu.
-Currently, only the `push` method is displaying notifications.
+Currently, only the `push` and `test` methods are displaying notifications.

 ### Hacking